35th Historic Oakdale Cemetery Walk

 Characters you will meet on the walk

 Earl W. Brown (1890-1963) Son of early DeLand settlers, Earl Brown was a Stetson University alumnus who went on to serve as City Manager and Mayor of DeLand and helped found the Volusia County Fair in 1925.
 Active in the Commercial Club, which later became the Chamber of Commerce, Mayor Brown founded Exhibit Builders to make dioramas (miniature 3D scenes) which sold nationwide.
 He and his wife Rose later moved near Pierson and raised citrus and cattle.
-Played by Stephen Case
+Played by Don Liska

 Grace Howard and Edith Reeve (1872-1947 and 1881-1952) After graduating from Stetson University, Grace Howard and Edith Reeve opened a downtown gift shop in 1905, the Reeve & Howard “Old Curiosity Shop.”
 Howard ran her family home after her mother died, helped in her brother’s photo studio, and worked in the Woman’s Club of DeLand.
 Reeve later married Franklin Hyde of DeLand but had no children.
 Hoping to help increase DeLand’s sophistication, the two friends made yearly buying trips to New York City.
 Played by Sally Daykin and Alix Miller